 There is something somehow more pleasing to my eye about things that are not 'perfect'.
 It must be that my brain catalogue image of an object, in the mental encyclopaedia somewhere, is ringing a 'not matching the pattern' alert that pleases me.
-This thistle head has attracted me for it's leaf that had defiantly gone… Continue reading Anarchic Thistle
+This teasel has attracted me for it's leaf that had defiantly gone it's… Continue reading Anarchic Teasel

 There is a woods behind the beach of Crackington Haven, East Woods in the Ludon Valley--the Ludon being the stream that cuts down through it.It's a good and proper native woodland that is managed with only a light touch, letting nature mostly just get on with things itself.
 So fallen trees stay where they are,… Continue reading East Woods Light Show

 Some flowering Cow Parsley was effectively caught in a spotlight in the hedgerow, and the breeze was strong enough to make it dance.